 “So I think we’re going to get a great fight.
-He’s a great fighter, great champion and he’s undefeated.
+He’s a great fighter, a great champion, and he’s undefeated.
 I think he’s going to show what he’s really worth.

-At 30 years old, Fury has to make up for lost time having spent 30 months in the wilderness prior to his April return.
+At 30 years old, Fury has to make up for lost time, having spent 30 months in the wilderness before his April return.